tarb/betfair_data/README.md

 ## Betfairlightweight
 We also support a format that is a drop in replacement for ```betfairlightweight``` objects.
-We have rigorously tested it against betfairlightweight to ensure a complete match of its structure, any differences should be submitted as issues with the corrosponding differences and the data used to create them.
+We have rigorously tested it against betfairlightweight to ensure a complete match of its structure, any differences should be submitted as issues with the corresponding differences and the data used to create them.
 ```py
 files = betfair_data.Files(paths).bflw()
 ```